draios/sysdig-container-ecosystem/README.md

     * Docker client: a CLI for interacting with the Docker daemon

 * **CoreOS open source**
-  * [rkt CLI](https://coreos.com/rkt/docs/latest/commands.html): rkt'’'s container management functionality is delivered on-demand by a binary, rather than a daemon background process
+  * [rkt CLI](https://coreos.com/rkt/docs/latest/commands.html): rkt's container management functionality is delivered on-demand by a binary, rather than a daemon background process

 * **Other open source**
   * [LXD](https://linuxcontainers.org/lxd/): daemon and UI for LXC